How Art Benefits Your Mental Well-being

 Have you ever heard of Lawrence Katz, PhD?
 He is an international pioneer in the world of brain studies.
 He discovered that our mental slip-ups aren't because our brain cells are dying.
 No, the reason is that brain cells communicate less with each other.
 [3]

 Katz came up with this catchy term, 'neurobics.'
 Think aerobics but for the brain.
 It's all about workouts that challenge our senses in fresh, unexpected ways.
-And creating art is a top-notch neurobic because it enhances problem-solving abilities.
+Creating art is a top-notch neurobic activity because it enhances problem-solving abilities.
 [4]

 Art isn't just for show.
 It's a killer brain booster.
-It makes your brain play detective, think creatively, and come up with zesty, out-of-the-box solutions.
-And here's the icing on the cake: this kind of thinking actually encourages your brain to sprout new neurons.
+It makes your brain play detective, think creatively, and develop zesty, out-of-the-box solutions.
+And here's the icing on the cake: this kind of thinking encourages your brain to sprout new neurons.

 4. Art Improves The Life Quality of Dementia Patients